fbpx

 How many people ski/snowboard together in a group?

-In our classic packages, we always have four people & one guide per group.
-Per helicopter, we share 2-3 groups.
+In our classic packages, each group is composed of four people led by one guide.
+We then have 2-3 groups sharing a helicopter.
 In our private packages, we operate with four people and one guide.
 No other guests use this helicopter.

 How many runs can I do in one day?

-How good skier/snowboarder do I have to be to go heliskiing?
+How good of a skier do I have to be to go heliskiing?

 What about the snow conditions in the north of Iceland?